ARIA is a component of FDA’s Sentinel System that is used to conduct medical product safety surveillance. ARIA consists of:

 Level 1: Descriptive Analyses, Unadjusted Rates

 Level 1 analyses characterize patterns of use of prescription medications or calculate rates of health outcomes of interest.
+The Sentinel Query Builder application represents a subset of Level 1 functionality.
+Query Builder analyses are typically run on IBM® MarketScan® Research Databases but some are also run on Sentinel's distributed database.

 Levels 2 and 3: Adjusted Analyses with Sophisticated Confounding Control

 Level 2 and 3 analyses are used to study whether an adverse effect is potentially related to a drug.
 It also estimates the size of that risk, if one is identified.
-Lastly, ARIA can also be used to detect new safety signals.

 FDA uses ARIA to study signals that come from many sources, such as the FDA Adverse Event Reporting System (FAERS), observational studies, or clinical trials.
 To learn more, please refer to FDA’s Best Practices for Postmarket Safety Surveillance document.